elchead/blog/content/posts/life-philosophy/index.md

 A long and healthy life you can't remember is not worth much.

-Pursue novelty: India, Bruning Man, Skydive, Scuba dive.
+Pursue novelty.
 Live in different places.
 Change your work environment.